Are Fake Eyelashes Safe?

 In this day and age, bigger is better.
 Fake eyelashes, often known to the makeup world as “falsies,” are all the rage right now.
-The process to apply false eyelashes is simple albeit tedious: you apply eyelash adhesive to the edge and glue them down as close to your natural lash line as possible.
+Applying false eyelashes is simple albeit tedious: you apply eyelash adhesive to the edge and glue them down as close to your natural lash line as possible.
 Once laid down correctly, they make your eyelashes look fuller and longer, but is it worth the potential damage they can cause?

 What’s in Eyelash Glue?

-Every brand’s formulation will be different, but here are a few common ingredients in eyelash glue.
+Every brand’s formulation is different, but here are a few common ingredients in eyelash glue.

 - Cellulose Gum

 These ingredients may sound scary, but again every formula is different.
 Ammonium hydroxide is known best for its use in cleaners, but it’s also considered safe for use in food by the FDA.
 Formaldehyde, on the other hand, is a known carcinogen.
 Latex, while not necessarily harmful to the average person, is prone to causing allergic reactions.